 Many people have hyped foods or supplements as “natural” prevention for cancers, but the evidence that any of these things work is missing.
 Or a myth.
 Or just don’t work.

-But there is one medical discovery that can prevent some cancers.
-It’s easy to get the treatment.
+Actually, one of the best ways to prevent cancer is get immunized against certain cancer causing viruses.
+And there is one medical discovery that can prevent one of these viruses.
+It’s easy to get the prevention.
 It’s very safe.
 And it really works.

 Let’s be clear here.
 Gardasil prevents cancers–serious, life threatening cancers.
 And frankly, I do not know of any other medical or “natural” treatment that has this much evidence in support of its actual usefulness in preventing not only one, but at least five types of cancer.
 I don’t believe in “miracles” or making more out of medical procedures than what’s really there, but the HPV vaccination is pretty close to a “miracle.”
 With it, we could essentially eradicate, or dramatically reduce, some types of deadly cancer.

 Who are these anti HPV vaccine barbarians?

 Despite the fact that the HPV vaccination saves lives, there are groups, even in the medical community, that are opposed to Gardasil and consider it unsafe or ineffective.
 I’ve written about many of them.

 Two of the most famous, Drs.
 Christopher Shaw and Lucija Tomljenovic of the University of British Columbia, Department of Ophthalmology, wrote a recent article attacking the HPV vaccine: